hasindu2008/slow5tools/docs/commands.md

 Get records for specified read IDs.

 ### stats

+`slow5tools stats [OPTIONS] file1.slow5/file1.blow5`

-Get statistics of a SLOW5/BLOW5 file
+Get statistics of a SLOW5/BLOW5 file and prints to the stdout.

-Should print if SLOW5 or BLOW5
+if SLOW5 or BLOW5
 The compression technique and compression level if applicable Number of read groups
 Total number of reads
-Number of reads from each group
+Number of reads from each group and whatever is useful.

 ## GLOBAL OPTIONS